 - Using Your Eligibility Summary to Review the Student Budget

 - Necessary Next Steps to Confirm and Receive Awards

 Log in to MySSU through SSU Online Services using your Seawolf username and password.
 For instructions on setting up your access or retrieving a forgotten password, please visit our section How Do I Start Using MySSU? on our Using MySSU webpage.

-If you have been notified of an award offer for an aid year, and this is your first time viewing your financial aid information, you should review your award and eligibility information through the View Financial Aid link as opposed to the Accept/Decline Awards link.
+If you have received an Award Letter in the mail or you have been notified of an award offer through email, and this is your first time viewing your financial aid information, you should review your award and eligibility information through the View Financial Aid link as opposed to the Accept/Decline Awards link.
 You will miss important information if you skip the View Financial Aid link.

 Newly Admitted Students

 If MySSU connects you to a page titled “Student Applicant Center,” click the “View Financial Aid” link.

 If MySSU connects you to a page titled "Student Center," click the Student Center link.
 Scroll down to the Finances section and click the View Financial Aid link.